bram-is/homepage-old/src/writing/structured-frontend-components.md

 metaDesc: A new look on implementing front-end components with atomic design
 date: 2017-02-27
 tags:
+  - Atomic Design
+  - CSS
+  - Sass
+  - SCSS
   - workflow
-  - atomic-design
-  - css
   - components
-  - sass
 part: writing
 ---

 ![Bram Smulders speaking about Atomic Design fot Fronteers at E-sites](/images/talk-fronteers-e-sites.jpg)

-*This article is an in depth follow up on the [talk](https://bramsmulders.github.io/slides/atomic-design-met-pattern-lab.html#/) I gave at the [Fronteers meetup at e-sites](https://fronteers.nl/bijeenkomsten/2017/meetup-januari-e-sites).*
+_This article is an in depth follow up on the [talk](https://bramsmulders.github.io/slides/atomic-design-met-pattern-lab.html#/) I gave at the [Fronteers meetup at e-sites](https://fronteers.nl/bijeenkomsten/2017/meetup-januari-e-sites)._

 In 2013 I wrote an article about [structuring CSS with Smacss & Sass](https://bramsmulders.com/blog/how-i-improved-my-workflow-with-smacss-sass/).
 Since then I read up on new techniques and changed my workflow here and there to accommodate modern web projects.
 Many things have changed over the years, but the basics remain the same.